belkale/deeplearning_playground/README.md

 Complicated
 ------------
-We are seeing an accuracy of 95.64% in predicting complidated data.
+We are seeing an accuracy of 95.64% in predicting complicated data.

     $ python complicated.py > complicated_data.csv
     $ python visualize.py complicated_data.csv